JuliaLang/julia/doc/src/devdocs/sysimg.md

 currently maintained inside the test suite as `test/trimming/buildscript.jl`).
 Therefore in many cases trimming will require you to opt in to new variants of Base and some standard libraries.

 If you want to use trimming, it is important to set up continuous integration testing that performs a trimmed build and fully tests the resulting program.
 Fortunately, if your program successfully compiles with `--trim` then it is very likely to work the same as it did before.
 However, CI is needed to ensure that your program continues to build with trimming as you develop it.

+Package authors may wish to test that their package is "trimming safe", however this is impossible in general.
+Trimming is only expected to work given concrete entry points such as `main()` and library entry points meant to be called from outside Julia.
+For generic packages, existing tests for type stability like `@inferred` and `JET` are about as close as you can get to checking trim compatibility.

 Trimming also introduces new compatibility issues between minor versions of Julia.
 At this time, we are not able to guarantee that a program that can be trimmed in one version of Julia